Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 A grassy patch is the best area to scatter feed.

-Ideally, grass should at least be a couple of inches long to ensure that your dog is seeking out the food using their nose rather than their eyes.
+Ideally, grass should at least be a couple of inches long to ensure that your dog is seeking the food using their nose rather than their eyes.
 This is important!

 You can scatter feed on a short lawn as a slow-feeding activity, but it won’t provide the same amount of mental stimulation and have the same calming effect as a true sniffing session.